Skip to Main Content

 Whenever you refer to another person's work in your own essay, dissertation or article you must acknowledge them and give full details of your source.
 You risk being accused of plagiarism if you fail to do so.

-The Department of Geography and Environmental Science recommend using the Harvard system of referencing (a couple of examples are shown below).
-For more information see your Department handbook.
+The Department of Geography and Environmental Science recommend using the Harvard system of referencing.
+For more information, see your Department handbook.
+Further guidance regarding Harvard referencing is also in the 'Citation examples and further help' section, below.

 For general information on referencing, including an explanation of different citation systems, and guidance on citing specific types of publication, see our Citing references guide.

-For help with citing specific types of publication contact your liaison librarian.
+For help with citing specific types of publication contact your academic liaison librarian.

 For advice on using references in your work, and how to use them to support your arguments, consult the guidance on the Study Advice website or make an appointment with them.